Zulaikha1207/deploy-weather-prediction-service/README.md

 ## Deploying weather prediction model on IBM cloud Pak for Data

 This repo contains a weather prediction model that is deployed on IBM cloud.
-The weather prediction model is a classification model that predicts if it will rain tomorrow based on time series data about the past weather conditions.
+The model is a Random Forest classification model that predicts if it will rain tomorrow based on time series data about the past weather conditions.
 The main aim of this repo is to build an end-to-end ML service that can be deployed on a production-like environment while following MLOps priniciples of versoning, automating, reproducibulity and readability!

 Tools used:
 - Poetry - Dependency management